 - Shift your weight to your front foot.

-The second role of the dip is that you move your head out of the centerline, ideally slipping a right straight from the opponent.
+The second role of the dip is to move your head out of the centerline, ideally slipping a right straight from the opponent.

-The mechanics are very similar to that of the rear straight.
+The mechanics are very similar to the rear straight, and the finished body position should be the same.
 However, the hand must first be lowered slightly to load up, while the straight starts ideally without any wind-up.

 - Pivot on your back foot, twisting the body through the hips.

-- Aim at the chin, while always guarding your chin with the lead hand.
+- Aim at the chin while always guarding your chin with the lead hand.

-The rear uppercut is extremely powerful and can be utilized in a few different ways and distances.
-The basic motion I outlined is done at a close distance without the need to move your feet.
+The rear uppercut is extremely powerful and can be utilized in several ways and distances.
+The version I outlined is done at a close distance without the need to move your feet.

 How To Throw An Uppercut To The Body

-The rear uppercut to the solar plexus is deadly and can fold your opponent in two if timed right.
+The rear uppercut to the solar plexus is а crippling short and can fold your opponent in two if timed right.
 The body uppercut is thrown with the same motion as the one to the head, but the hand drives forward, not upwards.